balderdashy/sails-docs/reference/waterline/models/destroy.md

 |:--------------------|-------------------|:---------------------------------------------------------------|
 | fetch               | ((boolean))       | If set to `true`, then the array of updated records will be provided as the second argument of the callback.<br/><br/>Defaults to `false`.

+> For more information on meta keys, see [.meta()](http://sailsjs.com/documentation/reference/waterline-orm/queries/meta).